vyfor/yandex-music-rs/README.md

 [docs badge]: https://img.shields.io/badge/docs.rs-rustdoc-green
 [docs.rs]: https://docs.rs/yandex-music

 A wrapper around the [Yandex Music API](https://music.yandex.ru) in Rust.
+Made exclusively for educational purposes only.
 Not affiliated with Yandex in any way.

 ## Installation